TheMelodie/studyingPandas/README.md

 # studyingPandas
-repo dedicated to studies related to pandas
+repo dedicated to my studies related to pandas